machineghost/docs/docs/dual-booting.md

 ![Modify Partitions](/images/dual-booting/modify.png)

+First, make sure you Select the correct drive in the top-right of GParted.

 ![GParted](/images/dual-booting/gparted.png)

+Right-click the desired partition and select "Resize/Move".
+Resize the partition down to make room for a Pop!\_OS partition, then select the "Resize/Move" button.

 ![Resize](/images/dual-booting/gparted-resize.png)

-Select the correct drive in the top-right of GParted, then right-click the desired partition and select "Resize/Move".
-Resize the partition down to make room for a Pop!\_OS partition, then select the "Resize/Move" button.
  Right-click the new "unallocated" space and select "New".
 Choose the filesystem you want (if unsure, keep the default ext4), then select the "Add" button.

 ![Add](/images/dual-booting/gparted-add.png)